ipspace/netlab/docs/caveats.md

 * VyOS configuration template configures BFD timers only at the global level
 * Multi-topology IS-IS (assumed by the [IS-IS configuration module](module-isis)) cannot be configured with VyOS IS-IS CLI ([bug report](https://vyos.dev/T6332)).
-* VyOS containers need host kernel modules for VRFs, MPLS, and VXLAN forwarding.
+* VyOS containers need host kernel modules (drivers) to implement the data-plane functionality of _vrf_, _mpls_, and _vxlan_ netlab modules.
+The kernel modules are automatically loaded (when available) during the **netlab up** processing.
+* VRF and VXLAN kernel modules are usually bundled with a Linux distribution.
 If your Ubuntu distribution does not include the MPLS drivers, try installing them with `sudo apt install linux-generic`.
-You cannot load kernel modules in GitHub containers; VRF, MPLS, and VXLAN modules are thus not working in that environment.
+* You cannot load kernel modules in GitHub Codespaces and thus cannot use _vrf_, _mpls_, or _vxlan_ modules on VyOS nodes in that environment.